-&lt;sup>8 State Department programs under which foreign military forces are trained are the International Military Education and Training (IMET) and the Expanded IMET (E-IMET) programs.
+8 State Department programs under which foreign military forces are trained are the International Military Education and Training (IMET) and the Expanded IMET (E-IMET) programs.
 Equipment is provided to foreign governments through the State Department Foreign Military Sales/Foreign Military Financing (FMS/FMF) programs.
 According to DOD, this "traditional security assistance takes three to four years from concept to execution," while "Global Train and Equip authority allows a response to emergent threats or opportunities in six months or less."
 U.S. Department of Defense, Fiscal Year 2009 Budget Request Summary Justification, February 4, 2008, p.
 103. Hereafter referred to as FY2009 DOD Summary Justification.
+In practice, however, the time frame for a Section 1206 response is sometimes considerably longer than six months; see the section below on "Timeliness."

-&lt;sup>9 Jeffrey (Jeb) Nadaner, former Deputy Assistant Secretary of Defense for Stability Operations.
+9 Jeffrey (Jeb) Nadaner, former Deputy Assistant Secretary of Defense for Stability Operations.

 At the same time, perspectives on the use of U.S. military forces to train foreign military forces began to evolve.
 Secretary of Defense Robert Gates has asserted that training foreign forces is a military mission for U.S. general purpose forces.
+10